mecid/mecid.github.io/_posts/2019-06-19-building-forms-with-swiftui.md

 layout: post
 ---

-Apple finally released Xcode Beta 2 with an updated version of SwiftUI.
-The current version has a Form component which appeared on WWDC sessions.
-Today we are going to build form styled layout with SwiftUI.
-I want to show you a real-life example of the settings screen built with SwiftUI's new Form component.
+Apple finally released [Xcode Beta 2](http://developer.apple.com/download/) with an updated version of *SwiftUI*.
+The current version has a *Form* component which appeared on *WWDC* sessions.
+Today we are going to build form styled layout with *SwiftUI*.
+I want to show you a real-life example of the settings screen built with *SwiftUI*'s new Form component.

 I work on a sleep tracking app, which needs settings screen.
 Settings screen should contain multiple toggles for enabling and disabling some features, buttons for in-app purchases, and a picker for tuning sleep tracking sensitivity level.

 #### BindableObject for Settings logic
-Let's start by creating BindableObject representing our Settings logic.
-I've talked about BindableObject in my previous post, and you can check it to learn how to use it.
+Let's start by creating *BindableObject* representing our Settings logic.
+I've talked about *BindableObject* in my previous [post](/2019/06/12/understanding-property-wrappers-in-swiftui/), and you can check it to learn how to use it.

 ```swift
 import SwiftUI